What does a service technician do?

 An instrument technician apprentice is responsible for performing installation and repairs on various electrical equipment and instruments such as control panels and motors, all while under the supervision and directives of a senior or master technician.
 Typically, their tasks revolve around conducting regular maintenance checks, coordinating with other technicians, organizing supplies, operating electrical tools, and understanding various electronic principles.
 Furthermore, there are also instances where one may liaise with clients to discuss the extent of damage or repairs, building positive relationships in the process to secure a client base.

-There are some key differences in responsibilities as well.
-For example, a service technician responsibilities require skills like "plumbing," "customer service," "cdl," and "patients."
+There are some key differences in the responsibilities of each position.
+For example, service technician responsibilities require skills like "plumbing," "customer service," "cdl," and "patients."
 Meanwhile a typical instrument technician apprentice has skills in areas such as "good communication," "maintenance services," "filter changes," and "hvac."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A preventive maintenance technician performs routine facility maintenance to prevent possible mechanical failure.
 The technicians change worn out machine parts before they can cause mechanical damage.
 They keep the facility operating.
 It is their job to conduct quality assessments, maintain inventory, and schedule repairs.
 Also, they see to it that machines are up and running at all times.
 They are expected to be equipped with skills in customer service, problem-solving, reading comprehension, business operation, and mechanical aptitude.

-But both careers also use different skills, according to real service technician resumes.
-While service technician responsibilities can utilize skills like "cdl," "patients," "safety procedures," and "diagnosis," some preventive maintenance technicians use skills like "hvac," "water filters," "cnc," and "safety regulations."
+Each career also uses different skills, according to real service technician resumes.
+While service technician responsibilities can utilize skills like "cdl," "patients," "safety procedures," and "diagnosis," preventive maintenance technicians use skills like "hvac," "water filters," "cnc," and "safety regulations."

 A refrigeration technician is responsible for managing refrigeration and cooling systems for private households and commercial establishments.
 Refrigeration technicians install refrigeration components, requiring them to have an excellent analysis of blueprints and schematics.
 They inspect the system components and inform the household owners and management for preventive maintenance and troubleshooting for minor defects and inconsistencies, as well as calculating costs and materials for repairs.
 A refrigeration technician must be well-equipped with mechanical knowledge to identify failures and upgrade units as necessary.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a service technician is likely to be skilled in "cdl," "patients," "diagnosis," and "strong customer service," while a typical refrigeration technician is skilled in "hazmat," "ventilation," "psm," and "freon."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a service technician is likely to be skilled in "cdl," "patients," "diagnosis," and "strong customer service," while a typical refrigeration technician is skilled in "hazmat," "ventilation," "psm," and "freon."

 An installation and service technician is an individual who oversees the continuous operation of personal equipment through operating functions.
 Installation and service technicians maintain the supplies, perform preventive maintenance, and call for repairs in structures.
 They install, test, maintain and troubleshoot cables, switches, and any other telecommunications equipment.
 The skills necessary to perform this job include mechanical and electrical knowledge, customer service, working for long hours in confined spaces, and communication skills.